Joan Trimble

 Joan Trimble (18 June 1915 – 6 August 2000) was an Irish composer and pianist from Ulster.
 She studied at the Royal Irish Academy of Music and the Royal College of Music in London, and she and her sister performed for many years as a piano duo.
 In later years she inherited her father's newspaper, becoming its proprietor and editor.

 Early life

-Joan Trimble was born in Enniskillen, County Fermanagh (now Northern Ireland) to William Egbert Trimble, the proprietor of The Impartial Reporter, one of Ulster's regional newspapers, and Marie Dowse from Dublin.
-Joan grew up in a musical household; her mother was a solo violinist from a Dublin family of musicians, from which all eleven children had attended the Royal Irish Academy of Music, and her father was a bass-baritone and a noted collector of folksong.
-She attended Enniskillen Royal School for Girls and was the school's first Head Girl.
-In 1931, Joan and her sister Valerie (1917–1980), commenced studies at the Royal Irish Academy of Music in Dublin.
+Joan Trimble was born in Enniskillen, County Fermanagh (now Northern Ireland).
+Joan grew up in a musical household.
+Her mother was Marie Dowse, a solo violinist from a Dublin family of musicians, from which all eleven children had attended the Royal Irish Academy of Music.
+Her father was William Egbert Trimble, a bass-baritone and a noted collector of folksong.
+He was also the proprietor of The Impartial Reporter, one of Ulster's regional newspapers.
+Joan attended Enniskillen Royal School for Girls and was the school's first Head Girl.
+In 1931, Joan and her sister Valerie (1917–1980) commenced studies at the Royal Irish Academy of Music in Dublin.